UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

 This :code:`genre` element is used in the Arrowmont, Van Vactor, VP Moore, and Kefauver Crime Documents collections.
+Values within :code:`genre[@authority='lcgft']` come from the Library of Congress Genre Form Terms vocabulary and share terms that relate to both the resource's form and subject matter (aka, the term "Newsletter" suggests certain formal characteristics, but it also shares what type of content is present in the resource).

 Justification
 ^^^^^^^^^^^^^

+Because most values relate more closely to the resource's formal characteristics, `edm:hasType` was chosen for mapping.
+This groups them with MODS values from :code:`physicalDescription/form`.
+These values are helpful to discovery and in understanding the type of resource being viewed.

 XPath
 ^^^^^